-A great way to mingle with the locals and try some super fresh produce is at the local farmer’s markets and food markets in Nadi.
+A great way to mingle with the locals and try some super fresh produce is at the local farmers and food markets in Nadi.
 It’s a true Fiji experience!
 There are several food markets to choose from in Nadi, one being the Nadi Market, which is located on Market Road just behind the bus station in central Nadi.
-Another one is the less-crowded Namaka Food Market near Nadi International Airport.
+Another one is the less-crowded Namaka Food Market along the Queens Road near Nadi International Airport.
 Here, you’ll get to taste some of the sweetest pineapples and the most flavoursome bananas.
-It’s a real treat!
-Find out more about food shopping in Nadi in our Where to Buy Food in Fiji guide.
+For more activities like this, check out the 10 Best Foodie Experiences in Nadi.

 Location: The corner of Queens Road and Nadi Road in Nadi Town.

 For a cultural shopping experience and a bit of retail therapy, check out the Nadi Handicraft Market.
 Selling all sorts of trinkets, jewellery, clothing accessories and more, the Handicraft Market is a good place to pick up something authentic for friends, family or yourself (however, there will be some items that you can pick out in any souvenir store but usually they are pretty obvious).
 Take the time to chat with the stallholders and practice the art of haggling!
-The market is open Mondays to Saturdays from 8am until the early afternoon.
+The market is open Mondays to Saturdays from 8 am until the early afternoon.
 Learn more about souvenir shopping in the 11 Amazing Fijian Souvenirs for Family & Friends.

 Location: Koroivolu Avenue, Nadi Town.